junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Can you heal?"
 Dean asks with concern.

-"Naomi."
-Cas answers with one word and Dean gets the rest -- yes about the healing power, no because using it would be dangerous.
+Cas frowns at himself with concentration, the way he would focus whenever he puts a finger on Dean's forehead and heals him, Dean watches his open wounds closely.
+They are not healed.

+Cas shakes his head frustratedly, "I'm interfered," he says glumly, "The temporal disturbance affects my power, too.
+I can try harder but it might exhaust me more than healing me."

 Only the slow, natural healing then.
-He nods.
+Dean watches him, worried.

 Cas holds an arm on the wet ground, making an effort trying to stand up.
 Dean reaches for his other arm, helping him on his feet.